Carry On Jack: Plot

 After three months at sea and no action, the crew are restless, and when they finally see a Spanish ship, the Captain has them sail away from it.
-Howett and Angel hatch a plot, making it look as if the ship has been boarded by the enemy during a night raid and using Poop-Decker as an expendable dupe to get the Captain leave the ship on his own volition.
-Poop-Decker, Sweetly and Sally thus help the Captain into a boat, and they leave the ship.
-However, while leaving his cabin, the Captain gets a splinter in his foot, which later goes gangrenous.
-Reaching dry land, Captain Fearless reckons that they are in France and they need only to walk a short distance to reach Calais, while they are actually standing on Spanish soil.
+Howett and Angel hatch a plot, making it look as if the ship has been boarded by the enemy during a night raid and using Poop-Decker as a dupe to get the Captain leave the ship on his own volition.
+Poop-Decker, Sweetly and Sally help the Captain into a boat, and they leave the ship.
+However, while leaving his cabin, the Captain gets a splinter in his foot, which becomes gangrenous.
+Reaching dry land, Captain Fearless reckons that they are in France and only a short distance from Calais, while in fact they are in Spain.
 Sally and Poop-Decker spot a party of civilians and steal their clothes while they are bathing.

 Now in charge of the ship, Howett and Angel sail for Cádiz and plan on taking it from Don Luis, the Spanish Governor.
 They are successful, but their plot is ruined by Poop-Decker's group, who stumble into Cádiz (believing it to be Le Havre) and recapture the Venus.
 Sailing back to England, they encounter a pirate ship, whose crew seizes the Venus.
-The Captain (Patch) turns out to be Sally's lost love Roger, but upon seeing him as a brutal rogue, she no longer wants to have anything to do with him.
+Pirate Captain Patch turns out to be Sally's lost love Roger, but upon seeing him as a brutal rogue, she no longer wants to have anything to do with him.
 In order to force her compliance, Patch and Hook try to make Poop-Decker and Fearless walk the plank.
 However, Poop-Decker escapes and cuts down a sail, which covers the pirates, capturing them.

-In Cádiz, the former crew of the Venus are taken to be shot, but escape with five empty Spanish men-of-war to England for prize money and glory.
+In Cádiz, the former crew of the Venus are taken to be shot, but escape to England with five empty Spanish men-of-war.
 They are within sight of England when they encounter the Venus.
-While Poop-Decker, Sally and Walter are working belowdecks on cutting off Fearless's infected leg, a fire gets out of control on deck and burns a sail, which sets off the Venuss primed cannons, hitting all five Spanish ships and thus once again thwarting Howett.
-Poop-Decker and his companions end up at the Admiralty as heroes.
+While Poop-Decker, Sally and Walter are working belowdecks to amputate Fearless's infected leg, a fire gets out of control on deck and sets off the Venuss primed cannons, hitting all five Spanish ships and thwarting Howett.
+Poop-Decker and his companions are declared heroes by the Admiralty.
 Fearless, who now has a pegleg is promoted to Admiral and given a desk job.
 Poop-Decker and Sweetly are given the rank of honorary Captains, with pensions, but Poop-Decker reveals that he is going to leave the service to marry Sally.